Sara-J-86/SmartFinancial-Assistant-IBM-Cloud/README.md

 This 4-week program focused on providing practical skills in AI and Cloud Computing.
-The internship was structured with weekly virtual sessions, mentor guidance, and hands-on labs.
+It was structured with weekly virtual sessions, mentor guidance, and hands-on labs.
 The curriculum included:

 Week 1: Internship Orientation, IBM Cloud Registration, Artificial Intelligence.
 Week 2: Data Analytics concepts, Hands-On Labs, and Cloud EDA.